irrational-agent/EyeTracking/README.md

 - [ ] Tested on RTX 3070TI + 32GB RAM, does not work (memory issues).
 - [ ] Tested on RTX 5070 + 24GB RAM, does not work (memory issues).
 - [ ] Images are read as RGB and the model uses 3 channels, however the training data is grayscale.
 - [ ] All the data is loaded into RAM at once.
+Therefore, original work has hardcoded limits.
+Loading data by batches should unlock the ability to train larger datasets.
 - [ ] Loading data from the database is very slow.
 I would just remove the database.
 - [ ] Dataset uses both eye openness and eye gaze data (merged) and you can't just clear one type of data to record it again.